symblai/getting-started-samples/examples/node/async-url/summary-ui-audio/README.md

 Obtaining intelligence on Summary using the Async API is pretty straight forward, the steps are:

 1. Login
-2. Post the video file and wait for the Symbl platform to process it
+2. Post the audio file and wait for the Symbl platform to process it
 3. Retrieve the URL for Summary UI

 ```